The Symphonova Stems service provides you with a completely new hybrid method for creating orchestral stems.

 Our intelligent software captures the musical expression of a small group of musicians that you record and applies the musicians’ expression to the virtual parts created by our system.
 The result is a full set of stems with authentic musical expression.
 Depending on the package you choose, we deliver the stems ready for your mix in several instrument grouping and mic positions.

-In short, without adding any expression to the virtual parts, you’ll be able to get a full set of stems that once mixed sound like the first audio example once you sent us a recording of a single instrument, such as in the second audio example below.
+In short, without adding any expression to the virtual parts, you’ll be able to get a full set of stems that once mixed, sound like the first audio example.
+You’ll be able to achieve that by recording a single instrument, such as in the second audio example below.

 audio 1.1: Violin section processed by the system using audio 1.2 below.